Positivity and representations of surface groups: Positive representations are Anosov

-Let us choose an hyperbolization of $S$ which defines a $\grf$-invariant cross ratio on $\bgrf$.
-Let us also define an orientation on $\bgrf$.
-For any oriented positive triple $t=(x,y,z)$, let us consider the harmonic (with respect to the cross ratio) quadruple $q(t)=(x,y,z,w(t))$.
-Let then
+\begin{proof}[Proof of Proposition \ref{prop:Anosov}] The chosen hyperbolization of~$S$ defines a $\grf$-invariant cross-ratio on $\bgrf\cong \rp$.
+Let us also fix an orientation on $\bgrf$.
+For any cyclically oriented triple $t=(x,y,z)$, let us consider the harmonic (with respect to the cross-ratio) quadruple $(x,y,z,w)$, and let then

 By construction $Y_t$ is an open neighborhood of $\xi(z)$.
-Moreover if $(x,t_1,t_0,y)$ is an oriented positive quadruple,
+Moreover if $(x,y_1,y_0,z)$ is a cyclically oriented quadruple,